Dilbert66/esphome-vistaECP/README.md

 If you prefer to use Arduino instead of ESPHome, I've also provided an Arduino example sketch in the mqtt_example folder.
 Follow the instructions at the top of the file.

 ### Sample sensor configuration for card using mqtt.
-Note, in this example the ESPHOME device name is "vista".
+Note, in this example the ESPHOME device name is "vistaalarm".
 Please change the lines below to match your own device name.

 ```yaml
 # Partition 1 topics